 With time or injuries we come to move less well.
 And we hold on to these ways of moving less well and ignore them.
 One side at a time we feel these imbalances.

-We reshape our ways of moving.
-Some quickly.
-Feeling yourself move and a fews minutes a day can make a difference in a week.
+We reshape our ways of moving, some quickly.
+A fews minutes a day can improve comfort in a week.

-We see ourselves like stick figures with straight lines and angles.
+We see ourselves like stick figures with straight lines and crisp angles.
 But we’re not stick figures.
-We are not diagrams and labeled parts.

 If you like piña coladasRupert Holmes – Escape – 1979